LiskArchive/lips/proposals/lip-introduce-direct-sidechain-channels.md

 ## Abstract

-This LIP introduces one new command that extend the standard interoperability protocol and allow sidechains to register direct channels, enabling them to exchange cross-chain messages directly without routing them via the mainchain.
+This LIP introduces one new command that extend the standard interoperability protocol and allows sidechains to register direct channels, enabling them to exchange cross-chain messages directly without routing them via the mainchain.

 ## Copyright